Carina-P/ms3-best-books/README.md

 I received inspiration and help for this project from:
 - Help from above all: [w3.schools.com](https://www.w3schools.com/) and [stackoverflow](https://stackoverflow.com/questions)
-- I got some inspiration to the Development-section in this document from [Dog-Health-Tracker](https://github.com/AnoukSmet/Dog-Health-Tracker) made by [AnoukSmet](https://github.com/AnoukSmet)
+- I got some inspiration to the deployment section in this document from [Dog-Health-Tracker](https://github.com/AnoukSmet/Dog-Health-Tracker) made by [AnoukSmet](https://github.com/AnoukSmet)
 - A big Thank you! to my mentor [Simen Daehlien](https://www.github.com/eventyret) who